p0ryae/nix/README.md

 ## Prerequisites

-It is highly recommended that you clone this repository, and look through everywhere to understand, AND rename to your own username where necessary.
+It is highly recommended that you clone this repository, look through everywhere for understanding, make your own host file, AND rename to your own username where necessary.

 - NixOS live ISO (minimal ISO is fine + manual `flakes` & `nix-command` enable )
 - Target host's `hosts/<host>/disko.nix` disk device path verified against the actual machine.
-You should make your own.
+You **should** make your own.
 - This flake repo, cloned with submodules

 ## Boot the live ISO